-The biggest challenge for healthcare organizations as they manage population health is the conversion and delivery of actionable information to the appropriate resources.
-The Lightbeam application for ADT feeds operates through Lightbeam’s cohort builder solution and is designed on the HL7 standard, making it interoperable with many of the electronic health record (EHR) programs used by healthcare organizations across the country.
+The biggest challenge for healthcare organizations as they manage population health is converting and delivering actionable information to the appropriate resources.
+The Lightbeam application for ADT feeds operates through Lightbeam’s cohort builder solution.
+It is designed on the HL7 standard, making it interoperable with many electronic health record (EHR) programs used by healthcare organizations across the country.

-The cohort builder helps providers and care management teams divide their patients into population sub-groups based on certain attributes such as risk, condition, and event (such as ADT) and then analyze that data based on the prioritization of need, giving clear guidance as to where care management and other efforts should be focused.
+The cohort builder helps providers and care management teams divide their patients into population subgroups based on certain attributes such as risk, condition, and event (such as ADT) and then analyze the data based on the prioritization of need, giving clear guidance as to where care management and other efforts should be focused.

-What’s even better is that providers don’t need to be coders or have extensive IT skills to operate the Lightbeam cohort builder.
+Even better, providers do not need to be coders or have extensive IT skills to operate the Lightbeam cohort builder.
 In just a few steps, care providers can initiate complex queries against patient data to identify specific individuals who qualify for specific evidence-based care plans with the goals to help reduce costs, improve workflows, and most importantly, improve patient outcomes.

 The hustle and bustle for providers to deliver the best possible care to their patients, particularly those most at risk for hospitalizations and chronic conditions, will always be there.
 Healthcare technology is meant to assist industry stakeholders – including patients, providers, care teams, hospitals, and payers – with the means to deliver better care while lowering costs.
 Technology should not be an obstacle, especially to those providing patient care.